 I know the source for these pads as well, they are both originally from Japan this time and they hold up to what was printed on them.
 But a pad test needs to be well thought out in order to exclude all eventualities and to keep the measurement tolerances as small as possible.
 That’s why I didn’t skimp on the effort and went a little further out on a limb.
 At this point, my explicit thanks also go to Alphacool, who offered themselves as a reference in this case and also made the pads available for pre-tests without obligation or influence.
 I needed pads whose specifications I could believe, if I were to start a comparative series.
 Because the higher the data on thermal conductivity, the more healthy distrust you should have.

 With the cheaper pads nobody has to cheat, but everything from 5 W/(m*K) becomes also fast times the miracle bag, also concerning the price.
 Then various Chinese OEMs are already in Pinocchio land, supplying various resellers and labels, with massive overpricing right out of the box.
 But more on that later.
 In fact, there are also good examples with useful data.
-Fujipoly, for example, sells extreme pads as SARCON, which can only be purchased through resellers, but not directly as an end customer.
+A big Japanese Player sells such extreme pads, which can only be purchased through resellers, but not directly as an end customer.
 Unless you buy a whole pallet right away.
 This was another reason to take advantage of Alphacool’s offer, as the two higher-end pads come exactly from this Japanese manufacturer.
 And they are then unfortunately already a little more expensive.